abhishek944/ai-flows/commands/plan.md

 1. **Never Skip Questions**: Even if something seems obvious, ask to confirm understanding
 2. **Be Thorough**: Better to over-plan than under-plan
-3. **Stay in Read-Only Mode**: This is planning, not implementation
+3. **Stay in Read-Only Mode for Codebase**: This is planning, not implementation - never modify bloom-* folders
+4. **Write Planning Artifacts**: Create and update files only in `ai-flows/<feature_name>/` folder
-4. **Document Everything**: All questions, answers, and decisions should be recorded
+5. **Document Everything**: All questions, answers, and decisions should be recorded in ai-flows/ folder
-5. **Iterate as Needed**: Planning is iterative - refine based on feedback
+6. **Iterate as Needed**: Planning is iterative - refine based on feedback by updating files in ai-flows/ folder
-6. **Respect Constraints**: Always honor the question caps, plan line limits, and no-code-snippet rule while excluding testing, deployment, documentation updates, and future enhancements
+7. **Respect Constraints**: Always honor the question caps, plan line limits, and no-code-snippet rule while excluding testing, deployment, documentation updates, and future enhancements

 ## Example Workflow